Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

    Depending, Importing, or Suggesting the package that the package will be deprecated.
 If appropriate, indicate that a new maintainer is welcome to take over.

 2. Add the following code chunk to the 'devel' version of the package in a file `R/zzz.R`, adjusting the Bioconductor version to the version _after_ the current devel version.

        .onAttach <- function(libname, pkgname) {
            msg <- sprintf(
                "Package '%s' is deprecated and will be removed from Bioconductor version %s", pkgname, "3.3")
            .Deprecated(msg=paste(strwrap(msg, exdent=2), collapse="\n"))
        }

+3. Add the following annotation to the package DESCRIPTION file.

+      PackageStatus: Deprecated

-3. The package remains deprecated in the 'devel' branch for up to 6 months, as illustrated above, after which time Bioconductor core team members remove the package from the 'devel' package manifest.
+4. The package remains deprecated in the 'devel' branch for up to 6 months, as illustrated above, after which time Bioconductor core team members remove the package from the 'devel' package manifest.